ArjenR49/PiVoyager-UPS/README.md

 # PiVoyager-UPS

 The control script should be installed as a service as described in OMZLO's PiVoyager documentation.
-It caters for button presses and USB power failure with shut-down and power cut-off when the battery is depleted (less than 3,1 V).
+It caters for button presses, and USB power failure with shut-down and power cut-off when the battery is depleted (less than 3,1 V).
 Upon return of USB power the Pi will be started automatically when the battery reaches 3,3 V per the original documentation.

 The control script writes a minimal amount of messages to the syslog when installed as a service.
 Check status by 'sudo systemctl status pivoyager'.